chriscorwin/demuxe/README.md

 - Demos shall not use Angular/React/etc.
 - Where possible parts of demos may be "click-able screenshots".
 	- Every effort shall be made for elements of demos to be "real" (vs click-able screenshots).
-	- Click-able screenshots are first priority and will be replaced as time permits.
+	- Click-able screenshots are first priority and will be replaced piecemeal as time permits.
-- Decision about architecture shall be made with a bias towards simplicity.
+- Decision about architecture shall be made with an aggressive bias towards simplicity.
 - Demos are expected to be served by Heroku.
 Utilizing a Heroku pipeline is strongly recommended.

 ## How to Use